 These are the Best Free Travel Apps for iPhone that I’ve found.
 If you’d like to suggest other free travel apps, please let me know in the comments below.

 If you’re taking your iPhone travelling with you, make sure it’s unlocked so you can use it on any carrier’s network — then you can buy a SIM card at your destination and pay local rates.
-Also, an invaluable accessory is an USB Power Adapter for iPod and iPhone.
+Also, invaluable accessories when travelling with your smart phone and tablet are a USB Power Adapter and portable battery pack.
 This will allow you to charge on the go – even if you don’t have your computer.

 Add these apps to your iPhone before you hit the road: